 McCarrison History, Family Crest & Coats of Arms

 McCarrison is an ancient Scottish name that was first used by the Strathclyde-Briton people of the Scottish/English Borderlands.
-It is a name for someone who lived in Dumfriesshire, where the first mention of the Clan was of Morris Carson who was appointed Bailiff of the Isle of Man by King Alexander I of Scotland about 1100 A.D.
-They held a family seat at Accarsane.
+It is a name for someone who lived in Dumfriesshire, where the first mention of the family was of Morris Acarson, Bailiff of the Isle of Man, appointed by King Alexander I of Scotland about 1100 A.D.
+This is the same person as Mauritius Okarefair.